polkadot-developers/substrate-docs/content/md/en/docs/maintain/monitor.md

 keywords:
 ---

-The telemetry components in the Substrate outer node provide low-level information about the operation of the network.
+By default, telemetry components in the Substrate outer node provide low-level information about the operation of the nodes in the network.
 The information exposed can be sent to a backend telemetry server where it can be collected into a data series for display in a front-end dashboard or charts and graphs.

 Substrate telemetry relies on the tracing library from the Tokio Rust crate to log and transmit information about node operations.